{{ summaryTitle }}

 Facilitator

-The person accountable for scope, timing, decision capture, and closeout during the meeting.
+The person responsible for scope, timing, discussion flow, and closeout capture during the meeting.

 Parking lot

-A place for relevant items that should be captured without taking over the current topic.
+A buffer area for relevant items that should be captured without taking over the current topic.

 References: